 - Within the Authority a Risk Hierarchy exists.
-Each register is separate however risks do feed up and down through the hierarchy - The Strategic Risk Register is the 9 risks identified by the ARC and Board in Q2 2022, all risks within the Authority should be linked back to one of these 9 Strategic Risk - Project registers are for individual specific projects; - Operational registers are in place from all 27 business units in the NTA; - The Corporate register is a combination of risks from the NTA Statement of Strategy, the Business Plan, Operational risks and risks management identify.
+Each register is separate however risks do feed up and down through the hierarchy - The Strategic Risk Register is the 9 risks identified by the ARC and Board in Q2 2022, all risks within the Authority should be linked back to one of these 9 Strategic Risk - Project registers are for individual over €10 million in costs or for projects that are a key strategic objective for the delivery of the NTA's Strategy; - Operational registers are in place from all business units in the NTA; - The Corporate register is a combination of risks from the NTA Statement of Strategy, the Business Plan, Operational risks and risks management identify.
 The register is no more than 20 risks at any one time and only includes amber or red risks.

-Risk Management Report......
+Risk Management Report.....